By Erin Wederbrook Yuskaitis

-Old North’s first exhibit on site, Piece-ful Voices, opened on March 1 just in time for Women’s History Month.
+Old North’s first exhibit on-site, Piece-ful Voices, opened on March 1 just in time for Women’s History Month.
 In partnership with the New England Quilt Museum in Lowell, we displayed six quilts in Patriots Corner, our new rotating gallery space across from Captain Jackson’s Historic Chocolate in the Clough House.
 As a result of an overwhelmingly enthusiastic visitor response, we decided to extend the exhibit through the month of April as well.
 What started as a small idea blossomed into a meaningful and successful community partnership.

-As the kick-off for our year-long thematic exploration of community and courage, Piece-ful Voices and its associated lecture and Community Conversation invited our visitors to consider quilts as an expression of community through time and as a physical symbol of the continuum of lives lost and remembered.
+As the kick-off for our year-long thematic exploration of community and courage, Piece-ful Voices and its associated lecture and Community Conversation invited our visitors to consider quilts as an expression of the community through time and as a physical symbol of the continuum of lives lost and remembered.
 Our visitors were greatly moved by the stories of the quilts featured and took the time to create their own quilt blocks with paper and scissors.
-We were impressed and constantly surprised at the creativity shown through these little 4″ x 6″ paper quilt blocks.
+We were impressed and constantly surprised at the creativity shown through this little 4″ x 6″ paper quilt blocks.
 Our educators then combined quilt blocks together.
 In all, eight community quilts were created by our visitors in Patriots Corner.
-These visitors did not know each other, but they shared their visions and voices to produce a remembrance of their experience and a physical recognition of the idea that communities can be invisibly connected.
+These visitors did not know each other, but they shared their visions and voices to produce a remembrance of their experience and physical recognition of the idea that communities can be invisibly connected.

 If you weren’t able to see the exhibit in person, we hope you enjoy the snapshots from our show.
 Be sure to visit Old North before August 9 to view our current exhibition, Rally Point: Bravery + Action, featuring photography from local and national contemporary artists.